Gallbladder Surgery in New York City

 - Belly Pain.
 Belly pain that begins in the upper right portion of the stomach under the ribs is one of the most common symptoms of a gallbladder attack.
 The pain can be dull, sharp, or cause cramping.

 - Indigestion.
 Most people suffering from a gallbladder attack often complain about nausea, gas, belching, and bloating, but it might be difficult to distinguish those symptoms.
 Gallbladder attacks can also cause a pain that radiates to the upper back and behind the breastbone, similar to a heart attack.

 - Loss of appetite.
 As gallstone pain worsens, most people lose their appetite.
 Nausea and heartburn following meals might also cause a person to avoid eating altogether.

 - Jaundice.
 The bile duct being blocked will cause bile to get trapped in your bloodstream, which can lead to your skin turning a yellowish hue.

 - Changes in urine color.
 If bile pigment forms in the gallbladder, it can cause urine to turn a dark brown or bright yellow color.

 What Happens If I Have Gallbladder Disease?

 Gallbladder disease is a serious condition that requires immediate medical attention.
-If you experience any of the symptoms above, it’s important to consult a physician.
-They might suggest gallbladder removal if your condition is serious enough.
+If you experience any of the symptoms above, it’s important to consult Dr. Attiyeh.
+He might suggest gallbladder removal if your condition is serious enough.

 The surgeons at Mount Sinai will provide you with the proper treatment if you believe you’re suffering from gallbladder disease.